vga101/gaiasky/README.md

 The main webpage of the project is **[https://www.zah.uni-heidelberg.de/gaia/outreach/gaiasky](https://www.zah.uni-heidelberg.de/gaia/outreach/gaiasky)**.
 There you can find the latest versions and the latest information on Gaia Sky.

+##  6. Acknowledgements

+The latest acknowledgements are always in the [ACKNOWLEDGEMENTS.md](https://github.com/langurmonkey/gaiasky/blob/master/ACKNOWLEDGEMENTS.md) file.